 AARC – American Association for Respiratory Care primary purposes as stated in the AARC bylaws are to: “(1) encourage, develop, and provide educational programs for those persons interested in the field of respiratory therapy; (2) to advance the science, technology, ethics, and art of respiratory therapy through institutes, meetings, lectures, publications, and other materials; and (3) to facilitate cooperation between respiratory therapy personnel and the medical profession, hospitals, service companies, industry, governmental organizations, and other agencies interested in respiratory therapy.
 (4) Provide education of general public in pulmonary health promotion and disease prevention.”

-The Grossmont College Respiratory Therapy program is governed by standards of conduct set forth by the profession set forth by the .
-Please see website for detailed information on the AARC code of ethics. www.AARC.org/webcasts/licensure-and-professional-ethics
+The Grossmont College Respiratory Therapy program is governed by standards of conduct set forth by the profession set forth by the AARC Code of Ethics.

-For more information on these purposes or to join the AARC contact:
+For more information or to join the AARC contact:

 AARC